-I’m a Technologist & CEO
+I’m a Technologist &

 Two successful startups with successful exists, three large multinationals, and just at the start of a new venture…